Our progress toward 100 percent renewable energy.

 - Construction processes that utilized 14 percent recycled materials, diverted 93 percent of construction waste from landfills, and sourced 41 percent of purchased materials within 500 miles of the site

-Our newest data center, currently under construction in Prineville, Oregon, will be every bit as environmentally responsible as the one in Maiden.
-Oregon allows the direct wholesale purchase of renewable energy through Direct Access, and Apple is using this program to opt out of the default grid mix and directly access local renewable energy sources, such as wind, hydro, solar, and geothermal power — enough to power the entire facility.
-As a result, we’re working with two local utilities as well as a number of local renewable energy generation providers both to create Apple-owned renewable energy sources and to invest in and purchase other local renewable energy.
+Our data center in Prineville, Oregon, is every bit as environmentally responsible as the one in Maiden, North Carolina.
+Oregon allows the direct wholesale purchase of renewable energy through Direct Access, and Apple is using this program to opt out of the default grid mix and directly access enough local renewable wind energy to power the entire facility.
+We’re also working with two utilities to purchase local renewable energy, and actively working on other renewable energy options.

 Prineville Energy Sources

 Locally sourced renewable resources, including wind, hydroelectric, and solar.

 Our newest data center, in Reno, Nevada, follows in the 100‑percent‑renewable footsteps of our Maiden and Prineville data centers.
 We’re working with the local utility to codevelop an 18-MW solar array using a new kind of concentrating photovoltaic panel.
 This facility will have an annual production capacity of over 43 million kWh of clean, low‑carbon, renewable energy and is expected to be operational in late 2014.